-Proper HVAC & furnace repair and maintenance are mandatory if you want to get the most extended life, best performance, and highest efficiency from your heating system.
+Proper HVAC & gas furnace repairs and furnace maintenance are mandatory if you want to get the longest life, best performance, and highest efficiency from your heating system.

-An inadequately maintained furnace is also more likely to be red-tagged for safety reasons.
-Taking good care and having annual maintenance performed can ensure your furnace continues to operate smoothly and efficiently for years to come.
+An inadequately maintained furnace could get red-tagged for safety reasons, but annual maintenance will also ensure smooth operation and efficiency for years to come.

-For that reason, we’ve created this comprehensive guide that will tell you everything you need to know about furnace maintenance services.
-Which includes common problems and questions, troubleshooting help, and even average repair costs.
+This comprehensive guide will tell you everything you need to know about furnace maintenance services, including common furnace problems, frequently asked questions, troubleshooting help, and even average repair costs.

 *Please note, the following is for informational purposes only.
 Any servicing you attempt is at your own risk.